syrenly/syrenly/README.md

 ## Development

-💪 My current efforts are on these:
+💪 My current efforts are on:
 - 🚧angular-demo🚧: application to study Angular 17.
 Be careful, it's a work in progress; take one of these: ⛑️ ⛑️ ⛑️

  Maybe not the most aesthetically pleasing projects you will ever see on Github, but at least they do what they should do: